-On the price page, you can also select an individual asset (for example, this is the price page for Bitcoin).
+On the trade page, you can also select an individual asset (for example, this is the Bitcoin trade page).
 On this page, you’ll find a price chart as well as the market cap, 24-hour trading volume, circulating supply, and all-time high for that asset.

 For some assets, we also have a short description, news articles, and useful links to other resources such as the asset’s official website or whitepaper.
 Links and news content are prepared by third parties that are not affiliated with Coinbase or any of its affiliates and Coinbase is not responsible for its content.

-If you’re signed in and viewing a tradable asset, you’ll see additional information that’s derived from Coinbase and Coinbase Pro data and is only available on Coinbase.
+If you’re signed in and viewing a tradable asset, you’ll see additional information that’s derived from Coinbase data and is only available on Coinbase.

 Trading activity shows the percentage of Coinbase customers who increased or decreased their net position in an asset over the past 24 hours through trading.

 Typical hold time shows the median time that Coinbase customers typically hold an asset before selling it or sending it to another account or address.
 This time can be driven by any number of factors, including but not limited to individual financial circumstances, risk appetite, investment strategy, and taxes.

 Popularity on Coinbase shows how many Coinbase customers hold an asset compared to other assets.
 For example, when this article was written, Bitcoin was “#1 most held,” meaning that more customers held Bitcoin in their Coinbase account than any other asset.